Web Developer

 Web Developer Cover Letter Questions, Answered

-A recruiter looks at the resume first most of the time, so the cover letter is not what moves you past the first cut.
-Its payoff comes later: hiring managers and panels read it before interviews and offers, where a sharp letter can break a tie between two close candidates.
-Send one, keep it short, and let it do its job in the back half of the process.
+The recruiter reads the resume first almost every time, so the cover letter is not what gets you past the first cut.
+Its payoff lands later: hiring managers and the panel read it ahead of interviews and offers, where a crisp letter can settle things between two close candidates.
+Send one, keep it short, and let it earn its place in the back half of the process.

 Totally free.
 No signup, no email wall, no watermark.
 Change the side-panel fields, the letter updates as you type, then save it to PDF.